denten-books/plain-text/main.md

 and modernizing technology that does for the mental and moral development what the steam engine and areal flight did for the material realm.

+### 5.5 Hyper-erudition

+The flattening of the knowledge realm.
+It is not the absence of topography.
+It is our ability to readily perceive topography, and to place ourselves within that discourse.
+The knowledge of the mechanic vs. the knowledge of a surgeon.
+The surgeon should get more money because of the subjective experience of cutting people up.
+That part does not transfer.
+The technical literature is actually quite understandable.
+Incommensurability of subjective experience.
+Commensurability of knowledge.
+The fundamental problem of modern world is the problem of expertise.

 ### Extended cognition

 What does it mean to "know" something?
 Extended cognition.
 Pen, typewriter, and